linode/docs/docs/applications/puppet/create-puppet-module.md

 ### Manage Configuration Files

-Apache has two different configuration files, depending on whether you are working on a RedHat or Debian-based system.
-These can be pulled off a server, or viewed here: [httpd.conf (RedHat)](/docs/assets/httpd.conf), [apache2.conf (Debian)](/docs/assets/apache2.conf).
+Apache has two different configuration files, depending on whether you are working on a Red Hat- or Debian-based system.
+These can be pulled off a server, or viewed here: [httpd.conf (Red Hat)](/docs/assets/httpd.conf), [apache2.conf (Debian)](/docs/assets/apache2.conf).

 1. Copy the `httpd.conf` and `apache2.conf` files to the `files` directory located at `/etc/puppet/modules/apache/files/`.